avf/mobile-app-dev/exercises/index.md

 ## Submission instructions

-- All exercises must be submitted before the deadline [via email](../README.md/#support-or-contact) as a zipped Xcode playground or Xcode project, including all source files.
+- All exercises must be submitted before the deadline [via email](../README.md/#support-or-contact).
+There's two ways to submit:
+	- Send me a zipped Xcode playground or Xcode project, including all source files
+	- Create a private git repository and give me access (do not make your code public).
+I will only look at commits done to the repo before the deadline.
 - You may submit as many times as you like before the deadline.
 I will only look at your last submission.
 - Make sure you understand all the concepts for the [code review session](#code-review) in the lecture after the submission deadline.
 You'll be graded according to your understanding of the code and the underlying concepts, not the code itself.